ColombinaAnzivino/ecommerce-website/user-testing-report.md

 ## Tasks

 1. {find a promo that add to cart or buy}
-2. {find information about the london multimedia print}
+2. {find london multimedia print and tell me something about it}
-3. {go and see what is in your cart}
+3. {go and see whas in your cart}

 ---